Basic Algorithm Templates

 8.5 SG Function

-In a directed graph game, for any node x, assume there are k directed edges starting from x, leading to nodes y1, y2, …, yk, define SG(x) as the result of performing mex(S) operation on the set of SG function values of the successor nodes y1, y2, …, yk, i.e.: SG(x) = mex({SG(y1), SG(y2), …, SG(yk)})
+In a directed graph game, for each node x, let there be k directed edges from x, reaching nodes y1, y2, …, yk, define SG(x) as the result of the mex(S) operation on the set of SG function values of the successor nodes y1, y2, …, yk, that is: SG(x) = mex({SG(y1), SG(y2), …, SG(yk)}) In particular, the SG function value of the entire directed graph game G is defined as the SG function value of the starting point s of the directed graph game, that is, SG(G) = SG(s).

 8.6 Sum of Directed Graph Games